 Validation will never come from the opinions of others, but it comes from within.
 Loving yourself doesn’t come from constantly seeking approval from others and from caring about everyone else’s opinions.

-if you’re a perfectionist, then you’ll struggle with your self-image and self-worth for a significant period.
-Learning how to love yourself comes from letting go of the ideal of perfectionism and coming to terms with your quirks and flaws.
+If you’re a perfectionist, then you’ll struggle with your self-image and self-worth for a long time to come.
+Learning how to love yourself comes from letting go of the ideals of perfectionism and coming to terms with your quirks and flaws.

 Your trauma is one of the reasons you don’t love yourself in the first place and think that you’re inadequate or worthless.
 So if you want to learn how to love yourself, healing from your trauma is the key.
 [Read: 19 signs of emotional damage and ways to get past them]